 10. Is anything taking longer than you expected?
 Why?

 Why these matter so much: People don't naturally volunteer that they're stuck.
 It feels like admitting failure.
 One of our engineers once spent three days on a problem he could have solved in 20 minutes with help.
 Three days!
 He just didn't want to "bother anyone."
 When I started asking "what could slow you down?", it gave people permission to be honest.
 The question itself says it's okay to need help.
-Pro tip: actually write the blockers down.
-We used to nod along and then forget by lunch.
-Now I use Convo to capture meeting notes automatically — the action items are there when the call ends, no scribbling required.
+The harder part is catching the blocker someone half-mentions and then talks straight past.
+That's where Convo earns its spot in the standup: it follows what's actually being said, so when someone admits they're "waiting on something" and moves on, it prompts the follow-up that matters, who they're waiting on and by when.
+It also captures the notes automatically, so the blockers are written down by the time the call ends.
+No more nodding along and forgetting by lunch.

 Suspicious cat side-eye meme - when someone says no blockers but asked you the same question on Slack yesterday